github1/winsw-cookbook/README.md

 ### `startargs`
 An array of arguments to pass when starting the service.
 ### `startmode`
-The windows service start mode / startup type - e.g. (Automatic, Manual, Disabled)
+The Windows service start mode / startup type - e.g. (Automatic, Manual, Disabled)
 ### `stopargs`
 An array of arguments to pass when stopping the service.
 ### `stopexecutable`